 If you’re interested in geothermal A/C, contact our professionals at Ernst Heating & Cooling.
 We are proud to have served residents of the Highland, Greenville, and Hamel areas of southwest Illinois since 1951.

 Our goal is to help educate our customers in Hamel, Alton, Glen Carbon, Highland, Greenville, and Troy, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about geothermal A/Cs and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about geothermal A/Cs and other HVAC topics, visit our blog.